weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### Create three Ubuntu Instances

 Next you'll move over to Digital Ocean and create three Ubuntu 16.04 droplets.
-Both machines should run Ubuntu 16.04 with 4GB or more of RAM per machine.
+All of the machines should run Ubuntu 16.04 with 4GB or more of RAM per machine.

 ### Adding an Additional Instance to Weave Cloud